Flames engulf cargo ship's remains off US coast; no injuries - WTMJ

 “It’s kind of like a roller coaster where it seems to die down for about 20 minutes or half an hour, and then it picks back up again,” Inman said.

-No injuries had been reported and all demolition crew members near the shipwreck were safely evacuated, said Coast Guard Petty Officer 2nd Class Michael Himes, a spokesman for the multiagency command in charge of the demolition.
-He said crews working to suppress the fire were prepared to keep going through the night if needed.
+No injuries were reported and all demolition crew members near the shipwreck were safely evacuated, said Coast Guard Petty Officer 2nd Class Michael Himes, a spokesman for the multiagency command in charge of the demolition.

 Himes said it was too early to know how much the blaze might further delay efforts to remove roughly one-half of the shipwreck that remains partly submerged in St. Simons Sound.
 Once it’s safe for workers to return to the wreck, he said, an engineering analysis will be performed to determine the extent of the fire damage.